core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 # Transport Protocol Information {#transport-protocol-identifiers}

-This document defines some values of transport protocol identifiers to use within the 'tp_info' parameter of the informative response message defined in {{ssec-server-side-informative}}.
+This document defines some values of transport protocol identifiers to use within the 'tp_info' parameter of the informative response defined in {{ssec-server-side-informative}}.

 According to the encoding specified in {{sssec-transport-specific-encoding}}, these values are used for the 'tp_id' element of 'srv_addr', under the 'tp_info' parameter.